-No one knows whether if it is safe to use Job’s tears during breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if Job's tears is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Surgery: Job's tears might lower blood sugar levels.
 There is some concern that it might interfere with blood sugar control during and after surgery.
 Stop using Job's tears at least 2 weeks before a scheduled surgery.

 Medications for diabetes (Antidiabetes drugs) interacts with JOB'S TEARS

 Job's tears might decrease blood sugar levels.
 Diabetes medications are also used to lower blood sugar.
 Taking Job's tears along with diabetes medications might cause your blood sugar to go too low.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.

 Chlorzoxazone (Parafon Forte, Paraflex) interacts with JOB'S TEARS